• Skip to primary navigation

 Japan Packing List: Essential Things To Pack For Japan

-Japan is one of my favorite countries in the world and we’ve taken several trips to different regions of Japan.
-From the bustling big cities like Tokyo, Kyoto, and Osaka to off-the-beaten-path locations in Japan such as Hokkaido, the Japanese Alps, Koyasan, and Shikoku.
+From bustling major cities like Tokyo, Kyoto, and Osaka to off-the-beaten-path locations in Japan such as Hokkaido, the Japanese Alps, Koyasan, and Shikoku.

 Japan is a large country with four distinct seasons as well as different climates in the various regions, which can make deciding on your Japan packing list quite a challenge!